1872 Brazilian census: Population profile

 The final results revealed that Brazil had 9,930,478 inhabitants, 5,123,869 men and 4,806,609 women.
 Men represented 51.6% and women 48.4% of the total population.
-Regarding the number of inhabitants, the results did not not include 181,583 inhabitants, estimated for 32 parishes, in which the census was not carried out on the given date.
+Regarding the number of inhabitants, the results did not include 181,583 inhabitants, estimated for 32 parishes, in which the census was not carried out on the given date.

 According to the census, 38.3% were pardo, 38.1% white and 19.7% black.
 The indigenous population, named in the census as "caboclos", made up 3.9% of the total.
 After the 1872 census indigenous people remained for 101 years without appearing as a separate category in the population surveys, only returning in 1991.
 In the case of the indigenous, some due to the tone of skin, may have been classified as pardo, in addition, the vast majority of native peoples did not answer the census; several villages were not counted because it was difficult to reach them.
 Countless indigenous peoples lived in isolated tribes, preserving their primitive lifestyle.

 In 1872 slaves represented 15.2% of the Brazilian population, of which 31% were counted as pardos.
 Some municipalities had more slaves than free people, as in Santa Maria Madalena, São João da Barra, Valença, Piraí and Vassouras, in Rio de Janeiro; Bananal, in São Paulo; Santa Cruz, in Bahia; and São Luiz Gonzaga, in Maranhão.

 Foreigners made up 3.8% of Brazil's population.
 Of the total number of immigrants, 36% were slaves.
 “Africans”, slaves, free or freed, were the majority of foreigners (46%); followed by Portuguese (33%), Germans (10.5%), Italians (2.1%) and French (1.8%).
 Despite being included in the census simply as "Africans", most of them came from different ethnic groups from at least eight major regions of the African continent, such as Senegambia, the Gulf of Benin, West Central Africa and the Gulf of Biafra, and others.

 Among the free population, 23.4% of men and 13.4% of women were considered literate.
 Of the population aged between 6 and 15, 17% of men and 11% of women attended schools.
 Population data by age group showed that 24.6% of the population were children under 10 years of age; 21.1% were adolescents and young people between 11 and 20 years old; 32.9% were adults between 21 and 40 years old; 8.4% were between 41 and 50 years old; 12.8% were between 51 and 70 years old; and, finally, only 3.4% were over 71 years of age.

 99.7% of the population was classified as Catholic (9.900.888 people) and 0.29% (29.590) as non-Catholic.
 80% of the "non-Catholics" were German immigrants.
 However, there were, at that time, about 383 thousand amerindians, who followed their own religious conceptions.
-Furthermore, all slaves were classified as Catholics, but many of them maintained the original Africann religions that, after the abolition of slavery, would give rise to Afro-Brazilian religions.
+Furthermore, all slaves were classified as Catholics, but many of them maintained the original African religions that, after the abolition of slavery, would give rise to Afro-Brazilian religions.